2021 Chignik earthquake

-This was the largest earthquake in the United States since the 1965 Rat Islands earthquake, and the 7th largest earthquake in US history.
+This was the largest earthquake in the United States since the 1965 Rat Islands earthquake, and the 7th largest earthquake in U.S. history.
 It was also the strongest earthquake globally since the 2015 Illapel earthquake, tying the 2017 Chiapas earthquake and 2018 Fiji earthquake.

 No casualties or serious damage were reported in the aftermath of the mainshock, as well as some of the strong aftershocks.
 In Perryville, the closest populated area to the quake, cracks appeared in drywalls and on the ground.
 Some homes were also shifted.
-The limited impact from this earthquake was attributed to it occurring offshore from the sparsely-populated Alaska Peninsula.
+The limited impact from this earthquake was attributed to it occurring offshore from the sparsely populated Alaska Peninsula.
 A tsunami warning was rescinded and no large waves were observed because the earthquake took place 32 km beneath the seafloor; deep enough that vertical uplift of the seafloor was limited therefore displacing smaller amounts of water.

 Tectonic setting

-Off the coast of Alaska lies the Aleutian subduction zone–a 2,500 mile long convergent plate boundary where the Pacific Plate subducts under the North American Plate at a rate of 6–7 cm/yr.
+Off the coast of Alaska lies the Aleutian subduction zone–a 2,500 mile long convergent plate boundary where the Pacific plate subducts under the North American plate at a rate of 6–7 cm/yr.
 This megathrust fault has been the source of many large earthquakes including the 1964 Alaskan earthquake that registered a magnitude 9.2 and remains the second largest earthquake in recorded history.